rapidsms/rapidsms/docs/tutorial/tutorial04.rst

 ========================

-In this part of the tutorial, we'll show one way to move beyond the message tester to send and receive text message with real phones.
+In this part of the tutorial, we'll show one way to move beyond the message tester to send and receive text messages with real phones.

+We won't be creating any new RapidSMS apps in this part.
+Instead, we'll update our settings so that our existing apps can send and receive actual text messages.

 Online Providers
 ----------------